Mainspring Conservation Trust

 We will use primarily nonnative, invasive plants like kudzu, wisteria, or honeysuckle.
 We may supplement our baskets with additional, commonly-found native plants.

+Click here to head to our ticket purchase page and secure your spot in this class.
 Please leave pets at home, and email Skye at [email protected] with any questions.

 This class can be a bit messy!
 We recommend not wearing your Sunday best.